Honey Balsamic Roasted Carrots

 Roasting concentrates their sweetness and the caramelization from the high heat also boosts their flavor.

 Steaming is probably the healthiest way to prepare carrots, but roasted carrots taste a lot better.
-Both versions of carrots are high in vitamin A and are a good source of fiber.
+Both methods result in a dish that’s high in vitamin A and a good source of fiber.

 The carrots should be firm, and smooth and if the greens are still attached, they should look fresh and vibrant in color.